bettycakez/blog/content/posts/startup_fundraising_ops_guide.md

 Your elevator pitch should include three to four bullets, that give investors a clear understanding of your business (the problem, solution, market), and the key “gems.”

 Your two to three gems are what you want to shout from the rooftops and elevate — whether that’s your unique differentiator that’ll blow away all the competitors, or impressive growth numbers over the past months.
-Similarly, knowing the holes in your armor where you may not have the strongest answers allows you to craft a story that avoids bringing up and plays down these risks.
+Similarly, knowing the holes in your armor where you may not have the strongest answers allows you to craft a story that avoids bringing up or plays down these risks.

 Make sure to repeat your elevator pitch in every meeting, even if it’s the second or third meeting with an investor, and definitely if there are new investors in the room.
 Investors can see ten+ pitches every day and may want a refresher, or may not have briefed new investors on previous conversations.